xtcace/hangman/README.md

 - 60-second countdown — let it expire and the bomb goes off
 - Win ("DEFUSED") / loss ("EXPLODED") states with a play-again reset
 - Correct/wrong keys are colour-coded and disabled once used

-Keeping the rules in a class with no DOM access is what makes the logic testable — `class.test.js` can check wins, losses and edge cases without a browser.